 This course is designed for seniors who would like to pursue advanced studies in science after successfully completing physics, chemistry, and biology.

-Although this course expects students to have a solid first-year preparation in vocabulary and grammar, the class begins with an active review of previous material before leading the student into more challenging material.
+Although this course expects students to have a solid first-year preparation in vocabulary and grammar, the class begins with an active review of previous material before leading the students into more challenging material.

 Students continue to develop and refine their language skills through increased exposure to more advanced grammar and vocabulary.